Martial law in Poland: Economic impact

 Even after martial law was lifted, a number of restrictions remained in place for several years that drastically reduced the civil liberties of the citizenry.
 It also led to severe economic consequences.
 The ruling military dictatorship instituted major price rises (dubbed "economic reforms"), which resulted in a fall in real wages.
 The resulting economic crisis led to even more rationing of most basic products and materials.

 As a consequence of the economic hardships and political repressions, an exodus of Poles saw 700,000 migrate to the West between 1981 and 1989.

 A number of international flights were even hijacked in attempts to flee the country and its economic problems.
 Between December 1980 and October 1983, 11 Polish flights were hijacked to Berlin Tempelhof Airport alone.

 Around the same time, a group calling themselves the "Polish Revolutionary Home Army" seized the Polish Embassy in Bern, Switzerland on 6 September 1982, taking several diplomats as hostages.
 However, this turned out to be an apparent provocation by the communist Polish secret services aiming to discredit the Solidarity movement.

 International response

 After the "Wujek" Coal Mine incident in Katowice on 23 December 1981, the United States imposed economic sanctions against the People's Republic of Poland.
 In 1982, the United States suspended most favored nation trade status until 1987 and vetoed Poland's application for membership in the International Monetary Fund.

+30 January 1982, the first anniversary of the introduction of martial law in Poland, was declared by the administration of American President Ronald Reagan Day of Solidarity with Poland.
+The next day, 31 January 1982, television stations in many countries, as well as the radio stations Voice of America, Radio Liberty and Radio France Internationale broadcast a joint program entitled Let Poland be Poland.

+The Central Intelligence Agency (CIA) transferred around $2 million yearly in cash to Solidarity, for a total of $10 million over five years.
+There were no direct links between the CIA and Solidarność, and all money was channeled through third parties.
+CIA officers were barred from meeting Solidarity leaders, and the CIA's contacts with Solidarność activists were weaker than those of the AFL–CIO, which raised $300,000 from its members, which were used to provide material and cash directly to Solidarity, with no control of Solidarity's use of it.
+The U.S. Congress authorized the National Endowment for Democracy to promote democracy, and the NED allocated $10 million to Solidarity.
+CIA support for Solidarity included money, equipment and training, which was coordinated by Special Operations.
+Henry Hyde, U.S. House intelligence committee member, stated that the USA provided "supplies and technical assistance in terms of clandestine newspapers, broadcasting, propaganda, money, organizational help and advice".

 Pope John Paul II wrote a letter to the Primate of Poland, Cardinal Stefan Wyszyński, in which he called for peace talks between the state and the workers, supporting the Poles' "undeniable right to resolve their problems by themselves".